Pur3-MAlice/seasonality/README.md

 ### **Typography**:

-# **Building Process Process**
+# **Building Process**
   Using a Kanban Board system.
 And Something similar to sprints.

   When it came to actually putting my Database Schema into reality a few things changed.
 Such as Saved and Categories.
 Plus I figured out I would need to make a model purely for the rating system I wanted to put in place.
 MVP this could just be likes, but to differentiate from the base of this project (which was taken from Code Insitutes 'Django Blog App') I wanted to add in this rating system that would calculate a recipes' popularity.
 This would also be the building block of the carousels on the recipe search page.
-I plan to have 'Diet' and even 'In Season' Caraousels on the recipe search page so that site users can easily see recipes, the rating system will determine which recipes show up on these carousels.
+I plan to have 'Diet' and even 'Season' Caraousels on the recipe search page so that site users can easily see recipes, the rating system will determine which recipes show up on these carousels.
 Or So I Plan...
 (Famous last words of a coder).

 # **Features**
 ## **Site Navigation**
 ### **Navbar**